 With the support of Giant Food, the Next Gen Award was created in 2013 to recognize young investigators who are committed to pursuing a long-term career in Pediatric Oncology research.
 This $100,000 grant is made possible through Giant Food’s Pediatric Cancer Program.
 CCF is grateful to Giant Food for this support.

-An independent review board receives and reviews proposals from the area and selects one submission to receive the award.
+An independent Selection Committee receives and reviews proposals from the area and selects one submission to receive the award.
+For application guidelines and materials, visit the 2018 Grant Application page.

 2017 Next Gen Award Winner: Haneen Shalabi, D.O.